cloud-66-internal/help.cloud66.com/_includes/resources/faq.md

 {% endif %}

 {% if include.product == 'prepress' %}
-Currently we support Amazon Web Services' block storage (S3) but we have plans to roll out to other providers soon.
+Currently, for Prepress we support Amazon Web Services' block storage (S3) but we have plans to roll out to other providers soon.
 {% endif %}
 * * *